hoang0203/AI-powered-BTC-trading/README.md

 ## User Instructions
 Follow these steps to use the system manually:
 1. Install **Docker Desktop** on your machine.
-2. Download the project folder from the repository.
+2. Install **Visual Studio Code** for editing and managing files.
-3. Build the Docker image from the `Dockerfile`.
+3. Download the project folder from the repository.
 4. Create a `.env` file with the required key-value pairs.
-    Example of a `.env` file:
+    All keys of a `.env` file:
     ```
     # Selenium service configurations  (make sure 4 ports are available)
     PORT_SELENIUM0=4444